 - Line a baking tray with parchment paper.

-- Take a small ice cream scoop (or 2 tablespoons) and scoop small balls of batter on the baking sheet.
-Keep sufficient distance (about 3 cm) between the cookies, because they will run slightly during baking.
+- Take a small ice cream scoop (or two tablespoons) and scoop small balls of batter on the baking sheet.
+Keep sufficient distance (about 1 inch - 3 cm) between the cookies because they will run slightly during baking.

 - Bake the cookies for 10 minutes.

-- Remove the Brookies from the oven and let them cool for 5 minutes.
+- Remove the Brownie walnut cookies from the oven and let them cool for 5 minutes.
 Then carefully remove them from the baking tray with a spatula and place them on a wire rack.

 - Allow to cool further.